-Without adjustment to the current course, it is not likely that the General Fund will be in structural balance in the near future, with the Baseline Scenario showing annual revenue/Net County Cost deficits in several years, ranging from \$9 to \$15 million.
-This means that without further reductions: (1) the County will likely need to continue to rely on the use of fund balance to balance the General Fund budget and (2) the unrestricted fund balance is not likely to grow significantly over the forecast period and may decline.
+Without adjustment to the current course, it is not likely that the General Fund will be in structural balance in the near future, with the Baseline Scenario showing annual revenue/budgeted Net County Cost deficits until FY 2031-32.
+This means that without further reductions or additional revenue sources the County will likely need to continue to rely on the use of fund balance, to the extent available, to balance the General Fund budget.

 - While many things are largely outside the County's control, including future growth in discretionary revenue, changes could be made to bring the General Fund into structural balance more quickly than shown in the Baseline Scenario.
-For example, limiting future year growth to \$5 million per year instead of \$10 million and reducing the annual increase in underlying Net County Cost from 3% to 2.5% would produce results approximating the Optimistic Scenario under the Baseline Scenario revenue assumptions. - Although none of these scenarios assumes an economic downturn during the projection period, achieving structural balance by aligning ongoing Net County Cost with ongoing discretionary revenues would not only help ensure the sustainability of budgeted service levels into the future, it would also preserve unrestricted fund balance as an available resource to be used to lessen the need for expenditure and service reductions during future economic downturns.
+For example, reducing the annual increase in underlying Net County Cost from 3.5% to 2.5% would produce results approximating the Optimistic Scenario under the Baseline Scenario revenue assumptions. - Although none of these scenarios assumes an economic downturn during the projection period, achieving structural balance by aligning ongoing Net County Cost with ongoing discretionary revenues would not only help ensure the sustainability of budgeted service levels into the future, it would also preserve unrestricted fund balance as an available resource to be used to lessen the need for expenditure and service reductions during future economic downturns.